 Distributive: An aggregate function is distributive if it can be computed in a distributed manner as follows.
 Suppose the data are partitioned into n sets.
 We apply the function to each partition, resulting in n aggregate values.
 If the result derived by applying the function to the n aggregate values is the same as that derived by applying the function to the entire data set (without partitioning), the function can be computed in a distributed manner.
 For example, count() can be computed for a data cube by first partitioning the cube into a set of sub cubes, computing count() for each sub cube, and then summing up the counts obtained for each sub cube.
 Hence, count() is a distributive aggregate function.
-For the same reason, sum(), min(), and max() are distributive aggregate functions.
-A measure is distributive if it is obtained by applying a distributive aggregate function.
+For the same reason, sum(), min(), and max() are distributive aggregate function.
 Distributive measures can be computed efficiently because they can be computed in a distributive manner.

-OLAP(Online analytical Processing):
+OLAP (Online analytical Processing):